 Food sources – is there anything a rat won’t eat?

 Rats are omnivores, so the answer to the question “What do rats like to eat?” is “Pretty much anything they can get their paws on.”
-Food leftovers, your pet’s food, half the contents of your trash bin, birdfeeders, fruits and nuts that have fallen off of the trees on your property, small bugs and pests on your property (including mice or smaller rats), pet and bird excrements, plants and veggies in your garden, and so on.
+Food leftovers, your pet’s food, half the contents of your trash bin, birdfeeders, fruits and nuts that have fallen off of the trees on your property, small bugs and pests on your property (including mice or smaller rats), pet and bird excrements, plants and veggies in your garden – all are the best rat bait.
 Even outside of straight food sources, rats like to chew and nibble on anything they can – wood, plastic, cables, anything they can get their sharp teeth through, even just for the sport of it.

 Water sources are also important for a rat as they are for any other mammal.
 If you are curious about how long can a rat go without water, then the answer is about a couple of days, sometimes up to 3 days.
 As with most other animals, however, health issues will start forming after about 24 hours.
 Depriving a rat of water is quite difficult, however, since it’s really hard to fully isolate them somewhere without them finding a way out.